Bizzilla Maltija (Maltese Lace)

 MELĦ (Salt Farming)

 The salt is swept into piles with brooms, the family carry it in buckets to create a bigger pile nearby, covering it to dry out.
 Days later, the salt is bagged and taken to a warehouse to be packeted.
 People in the past would buy large quantities of salt to preserve food.
 There are a few families who continue to salt harvest on Gozo and Malta.
-The salt is now sought after as gourmet product
+The salt is now sought after as a gourmet product

 Romans were producing oil here 2,000 years ago.